-Justin Huff enters his third season with the Highlanders as an assistant coach.
+Justin Huff enters his fourth season with the Highlanders as an assistant coach.
 Along with recruiting duties, he coordinates the offense and works with infielders.

 The 2018 squad finished third in the GCAA regular season.
 Five players earned the GCAA Gold Glove award for their position including two infielders.
 Two members of the '18 team were honored as All-GCAA players.
 Centerfielder Datren Bray was selected in the 18th round of the MLB Draft by the Los Angeles Angels.

 In 2017, the Highlander offense led the conference in ten offensive categories including runs, doubles, triples, homeruns, RBIs, walks, stolen bases, batting average, on-base percentage, and slugging percentage.
 Infielder Chase Sudduth earned NJCAA All-American 3rd team honors after hitting .386 and driving in 58 runs.
 The Highlander offense landed four 1st Team All-GCAA players and two 2nd Team All-GCAA members.

 Before arriving at Gordon State, he spent the 2016 season as an assistant baseball coach and head middle school coach at Tattnall Square Academy under head coach Joey Hiller.
 The Trojans won the 2016 GHSA Class A Private State Championship and a middle school league championship.